dhrubo55/personal-blog/content/posts/day-92-building-java-ai-agents-with-spring-ai-my-unicorn-rental-adventure.md

 ---
-title: "Building AI Agents with Spring AI: My learning from the workshop"
+title: "Building AI Agents with Java 21 and Spring AI: My learning from the workshop"
 date: 2025-01-15T10:00:00Z
-draft: true
+draft: false
 tags: ["100DaysOfJava", "Spring AI", "AI Agents", "AWS", "Bedrock", "Vector Database", "RAG", "MCP"]
 categories: ["Java", "Artificial Intelligence", "Spring Framework"]
 author: "Mohibul"
-description: "Learn how to build intelligent Java applications using Spring AI, from basic chat interfaces to sophisticated agents with memory, RAG capabilities, and external tool integration."
+description: "Learn to build intelligent Java AI applications using Spring AI framework.
+Complete tutorial covering ChatClient, RAG implementation, vector databases, and AWS Bedrock integration for enterprise AI agents."
 ---

 ### Building Production-Ready AI Agents with Spring AI: My learning from the workshop

 Hey fellow Java developers, Today marks day 92 of my #100DaysOfJava journey, I have an exciting story to share with you!
 I recently attended an incredible workshop on [Building Java AI Agents with Spring AI](https://aws-experience.com/emea/smb/e/90912/building-java-ai-agents-with-spring-ai) hosted by AWS.
-In this workshop we learned about building an AI agent that can not only chat with you but also manage a fictional unicorn rental business as example application.
+In this workshop I learned about building an AI agent that can not only chat with you but also manage a fictional unicorn rental business as example application.

+#### What you will learn
 This article will demonstrate my learnings from the workshop, like how to construct a complete AI agent system using Spring AI, progressing from a simple chat interface to a sophisticated application featuring persistent memory, retrieval-augmented generation (RAG), and external tool integration.
 We'll build a fictional unicorn rental system that showcases real-world AI integration patterns applicable to any business domain.

 Picture this: You're a Java developer who has been comfortable with Spring Boot for years, and suddenly someone tells you that you can now build AI-powered applications using the same familiar Spring concepts you already know and love.
 That's exactly what Spring AI brings to the table!